Roof Replacement Companies in Greensboro, NC

 - Rolled roofing – if any portion of your property has a flat roof, this is generally the type of covering to choose.

-- Slate tiles or clay tiles – both add a nice touch to the look of the roof but both are heavy and may require the installation of framework prior to installation.
+- Slate tile roofs or clay tile roofing – both add a nice touch to the look of the roof but both are heavy and may require the installation of framework prior to installation.
 Both are durable with a long life span.

-- Metal roofing – this eco-friendly material can be recycled, eliminates the worry of termites or wood-boring insects damaging the material, available in copper, stainless steel or aluminum, and has an expected life span of 50 years.
+- Metal roofing – this eco-friendly material can be recycled, eliminates the worry of termites or wood-boring insects damaging the material, available in copper roof shingles, stainless steel or aluminum, and has an expected life span of 50 years.
 Metal and slate materials are on the high end regarding cost per square foot.

 - Wood shingles – if you’re considering this material, verify with the city that wood shingles are allowed.
 Due to fire code restrictions, they are not permitted in all cities.